 I used movies as a way to familiarize myself with colloquial English before I came to the US; that’s how I knew those movie lines.
 When you watch lots of movies multiple times, you’re bound to remember some lines.
 But that’s pretty much the extent of it.
 Yet, somehow Jon formed in his own mind an erroneous belief that someone who knew lines from Cool Hand Luke, The Godfather, The Shawshank Redemption, The Princess Bride, and Forrest Gump must have also known everything else about the American culture.

-I don’t know how he coped with the cognitive dissonance that came with watching me doing and saying things that made it clear to most people that I was not from here.
+I don’t know how he coped with the cognitive dissonance that came with watching me do and say things that made it clear to most people that I was not from here.
 I figured it must have been confusing to him.

 All this made me think: Do I have some criteria with which I’ve unconsciously used to gauge someone’s understanding of the Thai culture?